Common Idioms and Phrases: Meanings and Origins

 In order to solve this problem, they made them instead out of brass.

-However, they didn't realize that brass does not have the same properties that iron does, and it contracts faster and more than iron when it is chilled.
+However, they didn't realize that brass does not have the same properties that iron does.
+As it is chilled, it contracts more and it contracts faster.
 When the temperature dropped too far, the brass indentations would shrink so much that the iron cannon balls would come right off the monkey.

 Thus, it was quite literally, 'Cold enough to freeze the balls off a brass monkey.'